 These differences are recognized in the International Building Code, Section 2303.2, which defines fire-retardant-treated wood as "wood products impregnated with chemicals by a pressure process."
 If not applied through pressure, the treatment "shall be an integral part of the manufacturing process of the wood product."
 The 2018 edition of the IBC further clarifies what is allowed in Section 2303.2.2: "The use of paints, coating, stains or other surface treatments are not an approved method of protection as required in this section."

-Benefits of Infusion
+Benefits of Integrating

-Pressure treating infuses the fire retardant deep into the cells of the wood, not just the surface.
+Pressure treating integrates the fire retardant deep into the cells of the wood, not just the surface.
 The combination of pressure and fire retardant treatments change the chemistry of the wood, so when it is heated, it gives off water and carbon dioxide which slows or stops the spread of flames.
-Infused fire retardants dilute the flammable gases that are created when wood is heated and encourage charring, which insulates the wood below and slows fire growth.
+Integrated fire retardants dilute the flammable gases that are created when wood is heated and encourage charring, which insulates the wood below and slows fire growth.

 Impregnating wood with fire retardants adds to the durability of the treatment.
 Since it is in the wood cells, the fire retardant is not damaged during or after construction.
 This long-lasting durability is unmatched compared to coatings.